Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

 The Foxtail plant is a great novice-friendly fast grower that can safely float in low-tech aquariums.

 The Hornwort is among the best and most frequently chosen floating plants for fish breeding tanks.

 Its bushy foxtail-like structure provides sufficient cover for fish and shrimp fry alike.

-If you keep livebearers and you’re trying to save the next generation, or if you’re trying to breed shrimp in a community tank then Hornwort is the answer.
+If you keep livebearers and you’re trying to save the next generation, or if you’re trying to breed shrimp in an aquarium stuffed with community fish then the Hornwort plant is the answer.

 9. Floating Crystalwort – Riccia Fluitans

 You will often see The Floating Crystalwort used as an aquarium carpet, but its natural state is to be floating on the water surface.

 If you decide to attach it to hardware, bear in mind that you would most likely need to take it out every other day.